Chart Color Schemes

 Rowville - South has shown very soft population growth performance across periods assessed by AreaSearch

-Rowville - South's population is approximately 10,677 as of November 2025.
+As of November 2025, Rowville - South's population is approximately 10,677.
 This figure represents an increase of 302 people since the 2021 Census, which reported a population of 10,375.
-The growth is inferred from ABS estimated resident population of 10,596 in June 2024 and 51 validated new addresses since the Census date.
-This results in a density ratio of 1,141 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Rowville - South's growth rate of 2.9% since the census is within 1.1 percentage points of the SA4 region (4.0%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 62.1% of overall population gains during recent periods.
+The growth is inferred from the estimated resident population of 10,596 in June 2024 and an additional 51 validated new addresses since the Census date.
+This results in a population density ratio of 1,141 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Rowville - South's growth rate of 2.9% since the census is within 1.1 percentage points of the SA4 region's growth rate of 4.0%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 62.1% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, Rowville - South is expected to grow by 201 persons by 2041, recording a gain of 1.1% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Rowville - South is expected to grow by 201 persons by 2041, reflecting a gain of 1.1% in total over the 17-year period.

 Frequently Asked Questions - Population